 Already the trainer of 3 Grade 1 winners in Bitofapuzzle, Unowhatimeanharry and If The Cap Fits.

 Harry trains Whitehotchillifili, Ree Okka, Neon Madonna & our as yet un-named Blue Bresil filly.

-Born in 1979, Jamie nurtured a passion for racing from an early age through Pony Club, hunting, and Point to Pointing.
+Jamie nurtured a passion for racing from an early age through Pony Club, hunting, and Point to Pointing.
 Whilst at Radley College, Jamie rode out for Nigel Twiston-Davies, and during his gap year he worked as an Assistant Trainer for a flat yard in New Zealand.
-He continued to work ride for many trainers while at Newcastle University including Sue Smith and Chris Grant.
+He continued to ride work for many trainers while at Newcastle University including Sue Smith and Chris Grant.
 As a Captain in the Kings Royal Hussars he rapidly became the first choice of trainers seeking a telling advantage in the annual military races each spring at Sandown.
 He rattled up four triumphs in the Grand Military Gold Cup and a further four in the Royal Artillery Gold Cup.
-Though I imagine his proudest moment in the saddle came when he carried the Queen’s colours to victory on First Love in a race at Sandown in 2006 run in memory of her mother.
+I imagine his proudest moment in the saddle came when he carried the late Queen’s colours to victory on First Love in a race at Sandown in 2006, run in memory of her mother.
 Jamie progressed to achieve around sixty pointing wins and a further forty winners under rules as a much in demand amateur.